samyilin/dotfiles/nvim/README.md

 ## Why?

-I've opted to simplify my workflow so I can better understand what's hapapening.
+I've opted to simplify my workflow so I can better understand what's happening.
 LazyVim sometimes work well, sometimes an upstream update on either Neovim, LazyVim or other packages will nuke my SQL settings and I don't know why.